Ambrosegithub/react-todo-app/README.md

 react-todo-app

-> In this project we do basic arithmetic operation using react-redux. with nice looking UI design
+> In this project we do add task to our webpage. with nice looking UI design

 ## Built With